woodrush/lambda-8cc/README.md

 without the need of introducing any non-lambda type object whatsoever. lambda-8cc makes [beta reduction](https://en.wikipedia.org/wiki/Lambda_calculus#%CE%B2-reduction) the sole requirement for compiling C to x86.
 Note that the process doesn't depend on the choice of variable names as well.
-Instead of encoding the character `A` as a variable with the name `A`, it is encoded as a list of bits of its ASCII encoding `01000001`.
+Instead of encoding the character `A` as a variable with the name $A$, `A` is encoded as a list of bits of its ASCII encoding `01000001`.

 Various lambda calculus interpreters automatically handle this I/O format so that it runs on the terminal - standard input is encoded into lambda terms, and the output lambda term is decoded and shown on the terminal.
-Using these interpreters, lambda-8cc can be run on the terminal to compile C programs just like gcc.
+Using these interpreters, lambda-8cc can be run on the terminal to compile C programs just like GCC.

 For further details on how I/O is handled and how programs are written in lambda calculus, please see the implementation details of my other project [LambdaLisp](https://github.com/woodrush/lambdalisp),